-The Institut Pascal funds and organizes a series of international thematic programs, typically lasting from 4 to a trimester.
+The Institut Pascal funds and organizes a series of international thematic programs, typically lasting from four weeks to a trimester.
 These programs involve long-stay visits (≥2-3 weeks) of high-level scientists and engaging scientific events (seminars, courses...), thus creating a stimulating environment for initiating new collaborations, training young researchers, and enabling scientific breakthroughs.

 The thematic programs may fall within any of the scientific fields covered by the Université Paris-Saclay, be they theoretical or experimental.
 They include for instance astronomy, biology, chemistry, climate science, computer science, earth science, engineering, mathematics, and physics.
 Propositions with a component in the humanities or social sciences are also welcome.